bryonbaker/rhai-redis-demo/doc/demo-script.md

 * The demonstration repeats to add London and New York - thereby demonstrating a global Redis cache powered by an "OpenShift Fabric" and Red Hat Application Interconnect.

 # Configure the Demo Environment

+## Tested Infrastructure
+* This demo was built using Fedora 36 running OpenShift Local v4.10.
+* The public cloud OpenShift instance was running on IBM Cloud.
+For convenience three namespaces were used to simulate Sydney, London and New York.

 ## Get this demo
 If you havenot already, clone this git repository and change directory into the src directory
 ```